bikespace/bikespace/bikespace_dashboard/README.md

 #### Feed

-The feed listens to 2 params from the hash URL - `view_all` and `submission_id`.
+The feed listens to two params from the hash URL - `view_all` and `submission_id`.
 When `view_all` is `1` it displays all submissions as a scrollable list; when `submission_id` is a valid submission, it scrolls to and focuses the submission in the list.

 #### Map